 Students will observe and teach under the direction of classroom cooperating teachers and a campus supervising instructor.
+Teaching experience will be divided between elementary and middle/high.
 Student teachers will meet with their cooperating and campus supervisor on a regular basis to discuss their experiences.
 Regularly scheduled seminars will be conducted during the semester.
 This is the capstone course for the Physical Education (P-12) major.
 Prereq: Admission to Student Teaching.
 (Fall and Spring)